Find the Best Camera Drone Selling Right Now

 Most camera drones today DO NOT FLOAT.

-Warranties for most ready-to-fly camera drones like the Phantom 3 generally last 1 year and cover all parts including the camera and gimbal.
+Warranties for most ready-to-fly camera drones like the Phantom three generally last one year and cover all parts, including the camera and gimbal.

-If you custom-build a camera drone, then only the flying platform is warranted – your camera & gimbal are your problem.
+If you custom-build a camera drone, then only the flying platform is warranted – your camera & gimbal are your problems.

 This is where the brand you buy can make a big difference.
-There are thousands of drone manufacturers today, but most of them are really custom job shops who assemble other company’s parts.
+There are thousands of drone manufacturers today, but most of them are custom job shops that assemble other company’s parts.

 If you don’t want to destroy a few drones ($$$) and cameras ($$) and waste weeks learning how NOT to fly a camera, then I recommend you get trained by experts.